qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

 for visualizing elevation data along a line.
 It supports vector, raster, mesh and point cloud layers.
 Data can be of 2D or 3D type.

-To add an elevation profile view, go to :menuselection:`View -->` |layoutItem3DMap| :menuselection:`Elevation Profile` menu.
+To add an elevation profile view, go to :menuselection:`View -->` |newElevationProfile| :menuselection:`Elevation Profile` menu.
 You can add as many profile views as you want, and they can be docked, piled on top of each other, or floating.

 .. _figure_elevation_tool_interaction: